 Blogging mistakes — there’re too many to count!
-If you’re new to blogging and you think you’re not making any, I guarantee you’re wrong but don’t worry, it’s not a bad thing.
+If you’re new to blogging and you think you’re not making any mistakes, I guarantee you’re wrong.
+But don’t worry, it’s very common.

 In fact, most bloggers make at least a few of these mistakes when they create their first blog.
 I was one of them and only after I corrected them was when I started seeing more success with my blogging.

 If you’re making any of these blogging mistakes, try to correct them as soon as possible!

 Your web host plays a vital role in the success of your blog.
 Choosing the wrong one can result in one or more of these things: a slow website, low security, lots of site downtime, a lack of features, or poor customer support.